ansys/pymapdl/doc/source/getting_started/using_julia.rst

 Installing Julia
 =================

-To install Julia go to their website `julia`_ and follow the instructions given in the *Download* section.
+To install Julia go to their website `julia_main`_ and follow the instructions given in the *Download* section.

 * `Windows <julia_windows>`_
 * `Linux <julia_linux_and_freebsd>`_